ipld/go-ipld-prime/README.md

 or new codecs, or new higher-order order functions!)

 - `github.com/ipld/go-ipld-prime` -- imported as just `ipld` -- contains the core interfaces for IPLD.
 The most important interfaces are `Node`, `NodeBuilder`, `Path`, and `Link`.
-- `github.com/ipld/go-ipld-prime/impl/free` -- imported as `ipldfree` -- provides concrete implementations of `Node` and `NodeBuilder` which work for any kind of data.
-- `github.com/ipld/go-ipld-prime/impl/cbor` -- imported as `ipldcbor` -- provides concrete implementations of `Node` and `NodeBuilder` which have some special features to accelerate certain workloads with CBOR.
+- `github.com/ipld/go-ipld-prime/node/basic` -- imported as `basicnode` -- provides concrete implementations of `NodeStyle`, used in assembly.
 - `github.com/ipld/go-ipld-prime/traversal` -- contains higher-order functions for traversing graphs of data easily.
 - `github.com/ipld/go-ipld-prime/traversal/selector` -- contains selectors, which are sort of like regexps, but for trees and graphs of IPLD data!
 - `github.com/ipld/go-ipld-prime/codec -- parent package of all the codec implementations!